nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 * [**DFPModelTrainDeploy**](/examples/digital_fingerprinting/production/morpheus/dfp/modules/dfp_model_train_deploy.py)

-   This module creates a chain module by integrating the individual modules described below into a single module that incorporates all of the internals for consuming preprocessed data, training the model, and writing the trained model to MLFLow server to serve inference requests.
+   This module creates a chain module by integrating the individual modules described below into a single module that incorporates all of the internals for consuming preprocessed data, training the model, and writing the trained model to MLflow server to serve inference requests.
    - [DFPTraining](/examples/digital_fingerprinting/production/morpheus/dfp/modules/dfp_training.py)
    - [MLFlowModelWriter](/morpheus/modules/mlflow_model_writer.py)